regymm/SiliTune/README.md

 - [x] Easy installation
 - [x] App launcher, ~~auto start~~(depends on desktop environment)
 - [x] system tray icon for easy access and hide
+- [x] Multiple tabs for more functions
+- [ ] Benchmark
+- [ ] Auto tune(find max Q point)

-This project uses `intel-undervolt` and it's configuration file for undervolting and TDP control, `intel-undervolt` is available in AUR.
+This project uses `intel-undervolt` and it's configuration file for undervolting and TDP control, `intel-undervolt` is available in AUR if you are using Arch or Manjaro.

 ## A Partial Usage Guide